-It's possible to get filthy rich by investing in cryptocurrency.
-But you could also lose all your money.
-How can both of those things be true?
-Well, like most investments, crypto assets come with a host of risks but also vast potential rewards.
+It's possible to get filthy rich by investing in cryptocurrency in 2021.
+But you could also lose all of your money.
+How can both be true?
+Investing in crypto assets is risky but also potentially extremely profitable.

 Is cryptocurrency safe?

 Several factors make cryptocurrency not entirely safe, at least currently, while other signs are emerging that cryptocurrency is here to stay.

 Cryptocurrency exchanges, more so than stock exchanges, are vulnerable to being hacked and becoming targets of other criminal activity.
 These security breaches have led to sizable losses for investors who have had their digital currencies stolen.

 Safely storing cryptocurrencies is also more difficult than owning stocks or bonds.
 Cryptocurrency exchanges such as Coinbase (NASDAQ:COIN) make it fairly easy to buy and sell crypto assets such as Bitcoin (CRYPTO:BTC) and Ethereum (CRYPTO:ETH), but many people don't like to keep their digital assets on exchanges due to the aforementioned risk of cyberattacks and theft.

 Some cryptocurrency owners prefer offline "cold storage" options such as hardware or paper wallets, but cold storage comes with its own set of challenges.
 The biggest is the risk of losing your private key, without which it is impossible to access your cryptocurrency.